Christmas is a month-long state of mind for me. This festive time of loved ones, parties, gifts, and religious celebrations is so special.

 N is for noel, newsletters in your Christmas cards, North Pole, nativity set, naughty list, nice list, nutcracker, nuts, night before Christmas, Nutcracker Suite

-O is for ornaments, office parties, oven, occasion, oranges
+O is for ornaments, office parties, oven, occasion, opening gifts, oranges

 O Is for the Outside Christmas Tree